RuanMoreiraOfc/10th-challenge-ignite-elixir/README.md

 10th Challenge Elixir
 </h1>

-This repo includes the resolution for 10th Challenge in Elixir Journey with [Rafael Camada][btn-tutor].
+This repo includes the resolution for 10th Challenge in Elixir Journey with [Rafael Camarda][btn-tutor].

 ## GOAL